NCPP/ocgis/doc/operations.rst

 time_range
 ~~~~~~~~~~

-Upper and lower bounds for time dimension subsetting composed to a two-element sequence of :class:`datetime.datetime` objects.
+Upper and lower bounds for the time dimension subset composed of a two-element sequence of :class:`datetime.datetime`-like objects.
 If ``None``, return all time points.
 Using this argument will overload all :class:`~ocgis.RequestDataset` ``time_range`` values.

 time_region
 ~~~~~~~~~~~

 A dictionary with keys of 'month' and/or 'year' and values as sequences corresponding to target month and/or year values.
-Empty region selection for a key may be set to `None`.
+Empty region selection for a key may be set to ``None``.
 Using this argument will overload all :class:`~ocgis.RequestDataset` ``time_region`` values.

->>> time_region = {'month':[6,7],'year':[2010,2011]}
+>>> time_region = {'month': [6, 7], 'year': [2010, 2011]}
->>> time_region = {'year':[2010]}
+>>> time_region = {'year': [2010]}

 time_subset_func
 ~~~~~~~~~~~~~~~~

 Subset the time dimension by an arbitrary function.
 The functions must take one argument and one keyword.
-The argument is a vector of ``datetime`` objects.
+The argument is a vector of :class:`datetime.datetime`-like objects.
 The keyword argument should be called "bounds" and may be ``None``.
 If the bounds value is not ``None``, it should expect a n-by-2 array of ``datetime`` objects.
 The function must return an integer sequence suitable for indexing.
 For example:

 >>> def subset_func(value, bounds=None):
 >>>     indices = []